Panel 1: Reading, Writing, and Picturing the Muslim Port City: Architecture and Urbanism around the Indian Ocean Littoral after 1500

 Mounia Chekhab-Abudaya is since 2012 the Curator for North Africa and Iberia at the Museum of Islamic Art, Doha, Qatar, where she curated several exhibitions.
 She completed her Ph.D. in Islamic Art History and Archaeology at the Pantheon Sorbonne University in Paris and is specialized on the Western Mediterranean, manuscripts and pilgrimage-related devotional materials in the Islamic world.
 In 2017-2018, Mounia Chekhab-Abudaya has undertaken a research project in Harvard University as a post-doctoral research associate.
 Dr. Chekhab-Abudaya holds a degree in Literal Arabic from the National Institute of Oriental Languages and Civilizations (INALCO) and taught Islamic Art at undergraduate and graduate levels at the Pantheon Sorbonne and INALCO.

-Marika Sardar, Curator for South Asia at the Museum of Islamic Art in Doha, has worked previously at the San Diego and Metropolitan Museums of Art.
-Her research has focused on the art of the Deccan region of India, including a 2015 exhibition entitled Sultans of Deccan India, 1500-1700: Opulence and Fantasy.
-Her research and publications have also extended to trade from the Islamic world and the excavations at Nishapur, Iran; in addition, she is currently preparing, with John Seyller, a publication of the Ramayana of Hamida Banu Begum in the MIA collection.
+Marika Sardar, Curator at the Aga Khan Museum in Toronto, has worked previously at the Museum of Islamic Art in Doha, the San Diego Museum of Art and the Metropolitan Museum of Art.
+Her area of specialization is the art of the Deccan region of India, resulting in the 2015 exhibition Sultans of Deccan India, 1500-1700: Opulence and Fantasy.
+Her research has also extended to trade from the Islamic world and the excavations at Nishapur, Iran; in addition, she is currently preparing, with John Seyller, a publication of the Ramayana of Hamida Banu Begum in the MIA collection.
 She received a PhD from the Institute of Fine Arts, New York University.

 Tara Desjardins studied Art History at Skidmore College, New York.
 She has an MA in Art Business from the Sotheby’s Institute of Art, London (2007) and a PhD in Mughal Glass from SOAS, University of London (2018).
 She worked in the art market in Paris as an Islamic Art specialist for six years before joining the museum world, and has since worked at the British Museum, San Diego Museum of Art and the Victoria & Albert Museum.
 She is currently the EMU Project curator at the Museum of Islamic Art, Doha.